published on 01 August 2012

-.
+The bronze Boxer of Quirinal, also known as the Terme Boxer, is a Hellenistic Greek sculpture dated around 330 B.C. of a sitting boxer with Caestus, a type of leather hand-wrap, in the collection of the National Museum of Rome.
 It is one of the two unrelated bronzes (the other being the unidentified Hellenistic Ruler) discovered on the slopes of the Quirinal within a month of each other in 1885, possibly from the remains of the Baths of Constantine.
 It appears that both had been carefully buried in antiquity.
 The statue is a masterpiece of Hellenistic athletic professionalism, with a top-heavy over-muscled torso and scarred face, cauliflower ears, broken nose, and a mouth suggesting broken teeth.
 R.R.R.
 Smith believes that the statue does not show a true portrait: this is genre realism, individuality removed in favour of a generic character of "boxer."

+Based on Wikipedia content that has been reviewed, edited, and republished.
+Original image by Irene Fanizza.
 Uploaded by Irene Fanizza, published on 01 August 2012 under the following license: Public Domain.
 This item is in the public domain, and can be used, copied, and modified without any restrictions.

 Donate and help us!

 We're a non-profit organisation and we need your help!
-This website costs money and research material isn't cheap either.
-We are supported only by our donors.
+This website costs money and we have to buy quality research material to produce great content.
+Our donors make this project possible.
 Please consider donating; even small amounts help.
 Thank you!